codeplaysoftware/portBLAS/README.md

 ### EXTENSION

-The following table sums up the interface that cab be found in [extension_interface.h](include/interface/extension_interface.h).
+The following table sums up the interface that can be found in [extension_interface.h](include/interface/extension_interface.h).

 For all these operations: